-The National Young Musician Competition is a well-organiser established and successful competition promoted by Rotary International in Great Britain and Ireland.
+The Rotary Young Musician Competition is a well-organised, established and successful competition promoted by Rotary International in Great Britain and Ireland (RotaryGBI).

 There are four stages to the competition, each designed to support and encourage the development of musical talent.
 Some stages may have more than one round.